DruhanShah/Firefly/README.md

 ## Running this program

 This program uses `uv` as a package manager, and `uv sync` is enough to install all dependencies.
+Hence, in all the following commands, `python` can be replaced with `uv run` for convenience.

 For generating documentation for a codebase in `<codebase_dir>`
 ```bash